learn-co-students/artist-song-modules-cb-000/README.md

 #### Advanced: The `to_param` Method

-To understand the concept of a paramter, lest's take a look at an example URL: www.facebook.com/your-name.
+To understand the concept of a parameter, let's take a look at an example URL: www.facebook.com/your-name.

 The "your-name" part of the above URL might be referred to as a slug.
 Another term for this section of a URL is "parameter" or "param".
 One common task you'll undertake as a web developer is to take a Ruby object, such as an instance of a `User` class, and make a URL out of it.
 For example, let's say we have a database full of instances of a `User` class.
 When an individual user signs in to our app, we might want to show them their very own profile page.
 To do so, we would have to write a method that takes their name and turns it into a slug or parameter that could be tacked onto a URL.